dilaraerbenzer/dilaraerbenzer/README.md

 ### 🧪 Chemistry Meets Code

 I'm on a mission to combine my love for chemistry and coding.
-Currently working on [insert your current chemistry-related project here].
+Currently working on learning basic Java for now.
 Stay tuned for some electrifying results!

 ## Let's Connect